gistiv/DarkRift2SingleEditorTemplate/README.md

 ### How to move on from here

 As already mentioned above, some of the code is taken from here https://github.com/LukeStampfli/EmbeddedFPSExample, but the tutorial is not completly finished in this repository.
-The last part of the tutorial, shooting with lag compensation, isn't implemented and waits for you to be done!
+The last part of the tutorial, shooting with lag compensation, isn't completly implemented.
+The shooting is there but there is no health system and related stuff like dying and respawning.
+Maybe add a nice map and some sound to howe to implement stuff like this in an online game.

 Feel free to use this template to start a new project or use it as a learning resource for DarkRift2, using build scripts in Unity or muliplayer games in general.